mvaudel/trioGen/docs/LinearModel.md

 -nv/--nVariants    The number of variants to process in parallel.
 Default is 8.
 -z/--timeOut       The number of days before timeout, default is 365.
 -t/--test          If present, runs only the first 1000 variants.
+-vl/--variantLog   If present, writes a log for every variant next to the results file.
 ```

 ### Command line example